rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 ### 7. Games

+Below are videos of games between me and each engine.
+I played as white in each game.

-A game between me (as white) and the 1220-rated unpruned engine.
+The 1220-rated unpruned engine.

 ![Unpruned](epq-assets/game-unpruned.gif)

-A game between me (as white) and the 1986-rated alpha-beta engine.
+The 1986-rated alpha-beta engine.

 ![Alpha-beta](epq-assets/game-ab.gif)

-A game between me (as white) and the 1750-rated ProbCut engine.
+The 1750-rated ProbCut engine.

 ![ProbCut](epq-assets/game-probcut.gif)